How do you decide whether to grow mushrooms in a fruiting chamber or whether to grow in the bag? Which style of fruiting chamber is best?

 Types of Mushroom Fruiting Chambers

 A monotub is the most common type of mushroom fruiting chambers.
 A monotub is a large plastic container which is partially filled with substrate, has holes drilled in the sides for ventilation, and has a lid.
-This a fairly simple “set it and forget it” chamber.
+This a fairly simple “set and forget” chamber.
 This style of fruiting chamber is best suited for mushrooms that are top fruiters and able to tolerate high CO2 concentrations.
-A great example of monotub-style fruiting chambers are Max Yield Bins.
+A great example of monotub-style fruiting chambers are Max Yield Bins or Boomer Shroomer.
+Click here to see Max Yield Bin's V2 tapered design with a dual-sloped lid - ideal for retaining a high-humidity environment while redirecting drops of condensation away from your growing surface.

 2. Shotgun Fruiting Chamber (SGF)